GenieFramework/Genie.jl/README.md

 ```

 ## Controllers
-Controllers in Genie are just plain julia modules.
+Controllers in Genie are just plain Julia modules.
 Their role is to orchestrate the exchange of data between models and the views.

 The controllers can be nested as needed, in order to define logical hierarchies.